-C. Reporting Party Requests for Confidentiality or No Formal Action
+C. Reporting Party Requests for Confidentiality or No Formal Action not proceeding, including the risk of additional violence

 When a Reporting Party requests that his or her name or other identifiable information not be shared with the Responding Party or that no formal action be taken, the Investigator, in consultation with the Title IX Coordinator, will balance the request against factors, such as those listed below.